 It’s small, yet Broome is an iconic Australian destination, ideal for tourists who crave something different.
 The good news is that direct flights from Singapore (just four hours) are available again this June, after a successful run last year.
 Still not sure?
-Read our rundown of the fab things to do in Broome, it will be on your list of must-visits in no time!
+Read our rundown of the fab things to do in Broome; it’ll be on your list of must-visits in no time!

 #1 Catch the “Staircase to the Moon”